 How much time in our busy schedules are we willing to invest in Jesus?
 This is not to bring condemnation.
 Jesus knows the busy, often rushed, lives we live.
 He knows our hearts.
 Let us take time to consider our priorities.
 We must be careful not to equate “Christian” activity with true relationship.
 Pause and consider.
 How is your relationship with Jesus?
 Are you doing things out of trying to please God - which results in pressure, stress, frustration and condemnation - or allowing your actions to flow out of love knowing that you are loved and accepted no matter what you do or don’t do?

 As mentioned above, Mary and the other women were willing to serve in practical but unnoticed ways.
 While we all appreciate recognition, a devoted disciple is not in for recognition.
 They are willing and content to serve where needed even if they are “unsung heroes”.
-There are many things that are needful and necessary behind the scenes in any ministry, but often only those in public eye get the credit.
+There are many things that are needful and necessary behind the scenes in any ministry, but often only those in the public eye get the credit.
 Nevertheless, God sees.
 Nothing will go unrewarded in the end.
 Mary Magdalene was the first one to see the resurrected Christ and the other women saw Him as well before the main 12 disciples.
 We all have a place to serve and we need to be willing to serve there joyfully and not be jealous if someone else gets the credit.

 Mary Magdalene was willing to invest her money into the ministry of Jesus.
-She saw a cause larger than herself, a Person that was worth her all.
+She saw a cause larger than herself, a Person Who was worth her all.
 She did not draw her purse strings closed.
 She was willing to do more than talk a good talk.
-She [and the other women] but their money as well as their time and lives at the disposal of Jesus.
+She [and the other women] put their money as well as their time and lives at the disposal of Jesus.
 Sometimes we think if we tithe the other 90% belongs to us.
 Actually, it all belongs to God.
 We are just stewards.
 Mary recognized this.
 Her love was not limited.
 Jesus had her all…and that is what He wants from us.

 Near the cross of Jesus stood his mother, his mother’s sister, Mary the wife of Clopas, and Mary Magdalene.
 John 19:25